tomaka/luawrapper/README.md

 Function that have been registered for a type also work with all pointers to this type.

 However, inheritance is not supported.
-You need to register all a type's functions, even if you have already registered a type's parent's functions.
+You need to register all of a type's functions, even if you have already registered a type's parent's functions.

 #### Example 4: reading lua code from a file